A Study in Romans

 What does Paul mean here by being “set apart to the Gospel of Elohim?”
 He means that he has passed beyond the things of the world and is totally dedicated to the message of Yeshua Messiah.
 Paul is not longer living for the Talmudic teachings that he learned most of his life.
 He is now dedicated to spreading the message of Messiah, teaching the ways of Elohim (His Torah), and separated from the traditions of man.read more

 By Patrick McGuire Many have heard of the alleged “Roman Road to Salvation.”
 It tells of how one can lead oneself to salvation by reading a few disconnected phrases in Romans (with a John 3:16 thrown in there for good measure) and viola!
 You’re saved!
-The details go...read more
+The...read more

 You May Also Like...